<< Yesterday

 2001 After 25 years in the organization, manager Felipe Alou, 66, is fired by the Expos and replaced by Jeff Torborg, an old friend of Jeffrey Loria, the team's owner.
 The former Montreal skipper is the winningest manager in franchise history, compiling a 691-717 record during his nine-year tenure.

 2001 The Padres pound the Mets, 18-6, setting a new scoring record for Petco Park.
-The team's total number of tallies surpass the previous mark set in the 17-2 victory over Atlanta in the home opener played in April.
+The team's total of tallies surpasses the previous mark set in the 17-2 victory over Atlanta in the home opener played in April.

 2004 Sister Susanna Helms wins $10,000 from U.S. Bank and WLW when Barry Larkin and Sean Casey hit back-to-back home runs in Cincinnati's 9-7 victory over the Marlins at Pro Player Stadium.
 The nun will donate the cash she won in the Reds' radio promotion when the team hit back-to-back home runs in the fifth inning to the Sisters of Saint Francis in Oldenburg (IN) to help the order meet expenses.